mwoedlinger/flowformer/README.md

 # Flowformer

 Automatic detection of blast cells in ALL data using transformers.

+Official implementation of our work: *"Automated Identification of Cell Populations in Flow Cytometry Data with Transformers"* by Matthias Wödlinger, Michael Reiter, Lisa Weijler, Margarita Maurer-Granofszky, Angela Schumich, Michael Dworzak

 ## Installation